bestbeforetoday/ts-kata-template/README.md

 # Prerequisites

-Ensure that you have [Node.js](https://nodejs.org/) installed.
+Ensure that you have [Node.js](https://nodejs.org/) 14 or higher installed.
 Particularly if you may need to develop using multiple Node.js versions, I recommend using [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) to manage installation, update and switching between Node.js versions.

 # Getting started